 Mass screening (school-wide or whole classrooms) is not an evidence-based practice in controlling head lice infestation/reinfestation.
 Parents/guardians are encouraged to incorporate inspecting their child’s hair as part of their regular hygiene routine.
 The School Attendance Review Board (SARB) may intervene in case of noncompliance or chronic infestations requiring repeated exclusions from school.

 The district is required to cooperate with the County of San Diego Health and Human Services Agency to prevent and control communicable diseases in school-age children.

 When there is good reason to believe a student has a contagious or infectious disease, the parent/guardian will be contacted and the student sent home.
 The student may return to school when well and/or released by a physician.
 If there is reason to believe a student is suffering from a recognized contagious or infectious disease, the student will be excluded from school until school officials are satisfied that the student no longer has the contagious or infectious disease.

 The California Education Code states that any student who is required to take medication prescribed by a physician during the regular school day, may be assisted by the school nurse or other designated school personnel if the district receives: (1.) a written statement from the physician detailing the method, amount and time schedules that the medication is to be taken and (2.) a written statement from the student’s parent/guardian authorizing the school district to administer the medication.
 (E.C.
 49422, 49423)

 Prescription medications must be in the original pharmacy container with the original prescription label adhered to the container.
 Students may carry and self-administer prescription auto-injectable epinephrine and asthma inhalers if certain requirements are met.

 Contact the school nurse if you have questions.
-Forms for medication administration are available at your child’s school and on the website.
+Forms for medication administration are available at your child’s school.

 The coach or school nurse may arrange for health screenings at school.
 Complete physical exams by a personal physician are recommended.